Tim-Jackins/flask-examples/README.md

 ## Example 1

-This tutorial covers the basic use of flask, serving up html.
+Basic use of flask, serving up html.

 ## Example 2

-Serves up files
+Serveing up files other than html.

 ## Example 3